 Just Scroll Down and click on the link to the specific wiring diagrams you are looking for.

 This page links directly to all of my 6 volt and 12 volt wiring diagrams.
 There are specific diagrams for the Ford-Ferguson 9N, 2N, Ford 8N, 53 Jubilee, and Ford 601,801,901 tractors.
 The information on this site is also useful for many other 12 volt conversions.
-There are no gimmicks or come-ons here, I have nothing to sell.
-If you feel the urge to donate, leave a little extra to the Salvation Army or your favorite charity.
 I will add wiring diagrams for other vehicles as time permits, or as people send me diagrams (hint).
 Sorry, I cannot publish any material that may be copyrighted without permission of the original author or copyright holder.

 This is my most popular web page, so it is frequently updated, based on feedback and questions I get.
 Hopefully, that means the information is getting clearer and easier to understand.
 I believe this format, with links to each set of diagrams, provides access to the correct diagram much faster.